antgiant/twitter-rss-google-apps-script/README.md

-# Twitter RSS Feeds - Google Apps Script
+# Twitter Atom Feeds - Google Apps Script

-Google Apps Script to use Twitter API v1.1 to create RSS feeds of  user's timeline, search results, user's favorites, or Twitter Lists.
-This script is based on the one by Amit Agarwal posted on [labnol.org](http://www.labnol.org/internet/twitter-rss-feeds/27931/).
+Google Apps Script to use Twitter API v1.1 to create Atom feeds of  user's timeline, search results, user's favorites, or Twitter Lists.
+This script is based on the one by Amit Agarwal posted on [labnol.org](http://www.labnol.org/internet/twitter-Atom-feeds/27931/).

-Twitter API 1.0 has been deprecated, and as such RSS feeds are no longer available.
+Twitter API 1.0 has been deprecated, and as such Atom feeds are no longer available.
 With API v1.1, all requests to the Twitter API must now be authenticated with OAuth.
-Using Google Apps Scripts, anyone can easily setup a script to do the oAuth and output an RSS feed without having to host the code themselves.
+Using Google Apps Scripts, anyone can easily setup a script to do the oAuth and output an Atom feed without having to host the code themselves.

-## How to Create RSS Feeds for Twitter API 1.1
+## How to Create Atom Feeds for Twitter API 1.1

 ### 1. Setup a Twitter App